Sathya Sai Baba movement: Practices in the ashrams and the person of Sathya Sai Baba

-Sathya Sai Baba has said that he performs miracles to attract people and then to transform them spiritually, telling his followers not to focus on his miracles.
+Sathya Sai Baba said he performed miracles to attract people and then to transform them spiritually, telling his followers not to focus on his miracles.
 He could be seen in person to perform these miracles in the form of materializations of small objects, for example jewelry such as bracelets, rings, watches and especially vibhuti (holy ash).
 He said in a 1976 interview that these trinkets have symbolic value, and offer the owners protection by reminding them of his protecting powers when in danger.
-Occasionally, at Maha Shivaratri, he publicly produced lingams that came out of his mouth that devotees claim materialize in his body.
+Occasionally, at Maha Shivaratri, he publicly produced lingams that came out of his mouth that devotees claim materialized in his body.
 He said that he can heal the diseases of his devotees by either his spiritual power or by taking on the disease himself.
 There is anecdotal evidence that supports this claim.

 Babb wrote in a 1983 article that "the miraculous are absolutely central to this religious movement" and that the plausibility of these miracles "seems to pull people into convictions ostensibly at odds with what their own subculture deems to be common sense and considered judgment".
 He wrote in that article that his observations are based on his contact with the local following of Sathya Sai Baba in Delhi that according to Babb included a sophisticated and cosmopolitan elite.
 Babb further wrote in that article that the energy of Sathya Sai Baba's "magic" can have "life-transforming effects on devotees."

 Sathya Sai Baba has said that all of his acts have meaning and significance.
 So many followers interpret the acts and sayings of the guru as teachings, sometimes even as personal teachings.
 Some followers, especially in the ashram, attribute coincidences to Baba's will and try to find a sometimes hidden meaning in them.
 Babb wrote in a 1986 book that some devotees tend attribute every event to Sathya Sai Baba's will and tend to see the world as an enchanted garden.
 He says that when a person dreams about him then this is because of his will and this is a form of his communication with people.
 Followers report dreams that contain messages from the guru to them.
 Some people became devotees after having such a dream.